osmandapp/web/main/docs/user/personal/markers.md

 </Tabs>

 It is possible to mark a point or an object in order to make it easier to plan navigation.
-You just need to click on the 'flag' icon in the menu (Android), 'arrow' (iOS) - displays direction and distance to the selected point from your current location.
+You just need to click on the 'flag' icon in the menu (Android), 'arrow' (iOS) - displays direction and distance to the selected point from your current location (or the centre map point when the Location is off).

 Actions:
 - [<Translate android="true" ids="shared_string_marker"/> / <Translate android="true" ids="edit_map_marker"/>](../personal/markers.md) - puts a new marker on the selected point.